Package 'spldv'

 summary(impacts(ts, type = "delta"))

-# Marginal effects using MC with 100 draws
+# Summary marginal effects using MC with 100 draws

 summary(impacts(ts, type = "mc", R = 100))